sybrew/the-seo-framework/readme.txt

 	* Resolved an issue where the notice dismissal button isn't spanned correctly when administrative script concatenation is turned off.
 	* Resolved an issue where the default robots indexing state selection wasn't correctly annotated when you edit a `private` or `protected` post.
 	* Resolved an issue where the quick-and bulk-edit options weren't correctly styled after disabling the SEO Bar in overview tables.
+	* Resolved an issue where filtered-in query strings were removed from paginated URLs.
+Props [hivecl](https://github.com/hivecl).
 	* **Polylang related:**
 		* Resolved an issue where sitemaps didn't output reliably on some subdomains or subdirectories.
 		* Resolved an issue where sitemap stylesheets didn't affect the endpoint's URL correctly to abide by CORS.